dettonville/dettonville.org/content/development/testing-mapstruct.md

 When a user writes this mapper MapStruct will generate 2 compiler errors:

-* Constant FOO doesn't exist in enum type org.mapstruct.ap.test.value.OrderType.
+* Constant FOO doesn't exist in enum type org.dettonville.ap.test.value.OrderType.
-* Constant BAR doesn't exist in enum type org.mapstruct.ap.test.value.ExternalOrderType.
+* Constant BAR doesn't exist in enum type org.dettonville.ap.test.value.ExternalOrderType.

 In order to test this we will write the following method: